Bryan-Nsoh/ML-IOT-IndepStudy/README.md

 The main components of this project include:

 * **Data Preprocessing and Feature Engineering:** Functions for cleaning, transforming, and scaling the data to prepare it for the LSTM model.
-This includes techniques like mean subtraction, derivative calculation, and log transformation.
+This includes techniques like:
+    * **Mean subtraction:** Removing the mean from target columns to center the data.
+    * **Derivative calculation:** Calculating difference-based derivatives to highlight changes in VWC and emphasize irrigation/precipitation events.
+    * **Log transformation:** Addressing data distribution issues and improving model performance.
+    * **Savitzky-Golay filter:** Smoothing data in target columns to reduce noise.
+    * **Cyclical encoding of timestamps:** Encoding timestamps as sine and cosine values to capture daily, hourly, and day-of-week patterns.
 * **Model Development and Training:** Functions for building, training, and evaluating the LSTM model.
-This includes creating sequences of data, configuring the model architecture, and implementing training and validation steps.
-* **Performance Evaluation and Challenges:** Time series cross-validation is used to assess the model's generalizability and identify challenges such as overfitting.
+This includes:
+    * **Sequence creation:** Using a sliding window approach to create sequences of input and target data for the LSTM model.
+    * **Model architecture:** Building an LSTM model with multiple layers, BatchNormalization, and Dropout for regularization.
+    * **Loss function:** Using Mean Squared Error (MSE) as the loss function to penalize prediction errors.
+    * **Validation strategy:** Implementing time series cross-validation with `TimeSeriesSplit` to ensure chronological validation and prevent data leakage.
+    * **Early stopping:** Stopping the training process if validation loss doesn't improve for a specified number of epochs.
 * **Inference and Plotting:** Functions for performing inference on new data using a sliding window approach and visualizing the predictions alongside actual values.
+This includes:
+    * **Reverse transformation:** Transforming predictions back to the original scale and format for interpretation.
+    * **Visualization:** Plotting predictions and actuals for visual comparison and evaluation.

 **Note:** This project is currently in progress and includes explorations with other models like XGBoost and ARIMA.
 However, the focus is on refining the LSTM model due to its promising performance.

+### Technical Details

+* **Expanding window cross-validation:** This project implements expanding window cross-validation, where the training window size increases with each fold, allowing the model to learn from longer historical sequences.
+* **Hyperparameter tuning:** Various hyperparameters, such as the number of LSTM layers, units per layer, batch size, and learning rate, are tuned to optimize model performance.
+* **Regularization techniques:** BatchNormalization and Dropout are used to prevent overfitting and improve the model's generalizability.

 ### Benefits and Advantages